Personal union

 They can also be codified (i.e., the constitutions of the states clearly express that they shall share the same person as head of state) or non-codified, in which case they can easily be broken (e.g., by the death of the monarch when the two states have different succession laws).

-The concept of personal union has almost never crossed over from monarchies into republics, but there have been exceptions.
+The concept of a personal union has only very rarely crossed over from monarchies into republics.

+There are currently two personal unions in the world: the 15 Commonwealth realms, who share Charles III as their head of state, and one of the co-princes of Andorra being the President of France.